ValveSoftware/steam-audio/fmod/doc/guide.rst

         Follow the instructions in the Steam Audio Unity integration documentation to specify custom HRTFs.

+    .. group-tab:: Unreal Engine

+        The Steam Audio Unreal Engine plugin does not currently support custom HRTFs.

     .. group-tab:: C++

         1. In the game engine, use ``iplHRTFCreate`` to load one or more SOFA files.
         2. Call ``iplFMODSetHRTF`` to specify the HRTF to use for spatialization.

 .. warning::

     The SOFA file format allows for very flexible ways of defining HRTFs, but Steam Audio only supports a restricted subset.
 The following restrictions apply (for more information, including definitions of the terms below, click `here <https://www.sofaconventions.org>`_:

     -   SOFA files must use the ``SimpleFreeFieldHRIR`` convention.